RedQ/Bomb-SMS-Notifier/readme.txt

 = Manual installation =

 The manual installation method involves downloading our plugin and upload it to your webserver via your favourite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

-= CONTRIBUTING AND REPORTING BUGS =
-<a href="https://cartsy.redq.io/">Bomb - SMS Notifier</a> is being developed on GitHub.
-If you’re interested in contributing to the plugin, please look at <a href="https://github.com/RedQ/Bomb-SMS-Notifier">Github page</a>.

 == Screenshots ==